| | | | |

 • Remove the crust from the oven, however, do not turn the oven off.

-• Remember that egg white and yellows we had separated earlier?
-Whip the whites and using a cooking brush, and spread it all over the crust.
+• Remember that egg white we had set aside earlier?
+We can use it now.
+Whip the white.
+Using a cooking brush spread it all over the crust.

-• Now return the crust back to the oven and bake it for another 10 minutes.
+• Return the crust back to the oven and bake it for another 10 minutes.
 Remove it and let it cool down completely.

 Cranberry custard tart